-- Bladder Tumors - Tumors are growths of abnormal cells and the bladder is unfortunately not exempt from these masses.
+- Bladder Tumors - Tumors are growths of abnormal cells, and the bladder is unfortunately not exempt from these masses.
 If a bladder tumor begins to bleed, this blood will come out in your dog's urine.

 - Prostatic Disease - Only male dogs have a prostate so this issue will only pertain to your dog if it is a boy.
 The prostate is a gland that urine needs to pass through before being peed out.
-If the prostate is inflamed, enlarged, or diseased, blood may appear in the urine due to an unhealthy prostate.
+If the prostate is inflamed, enlarged, or diseased, blood may appear in the urine due to the unhealthy prostate.

 Diagnosing Blood in Dog Urine

 After a complete physical examination by your veterinarian, a urine sample will be collected and analyzed for abnormalities.
-Sometimes there isn't enough blood present for you to see in your dog's pee without the use of a microscope so your dog may even have blood in its urine without you knowing it.
+Sometimes there isn't enough blood present for you to see in your dog's pee without the use of a microscope, so your dog may even have blood in its urine without you knowing it.
 Other times the urine will be so red that you think it contains nothing but blood.
 An X-ray or ultrasound may also be performed to check for tumors and bladder or kidney stones.

 Treatment of Blood in Dog Urine

-Depending on the reason for the blood in your dog's urine, medications, surgery, or simply time will be necessary to make it stop.
-A dog that has had surgery or is in its heat cycle will typically stop peeing blood after a few days or when the estrus part of the heat cycle ends.
+Depending on the reason for the blood in your dog's urine, medications, surgery, or simply time may be necessary to make it stop.
+A dog that has had bladder trauma or is in its heat cycle will typically stop peeing blood after a few days or when the estrus part of the heat cycle ends.
 Dogs with urinary tract infections or prostatic disease most often require medications to decrease inflammation and kill the bacteria that is present and stones and tumors will typically require surgery.